cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/oracle.md

 }
 ```

-Now we create the PrepareProposalHandler.
+Now we create the `PrepareProposalHandler`.
 In this step we’ll first check if the vote extensions’ signatures are correct using a helper function called ValidateVoteExtensions from the baseapp pacakge.

 ```go
 func (h *ProposalHandler) PrepareProposal() sdk.PrepareProposalHandler {